Environmental activists react to new study of cancer risk across river parishes

 "What I think inspires us here is where else can we step in to continue to highlight where there are some gaps, you know, whether it's actually in the data, the research, overall," Calvin said.

+The EPA says they could not comment on studies done outside the agency.

-We reached out to the Louisiana Chemical Association and LDEQ for comment on the study, but have not received a response yet.
+We reached out to LDEQ for comment on the study, but have not received a response yet.

 More News